 - Use priority groups 1 and 2 to group tanks for maximum energy efficiency.
-For example, put gas-fired tanks in group 1 and electric tanks in group 2. - Multiple small-capacity tanks usually operate more efficiently than one large-capacity tank meeting the same load requirement. - Use priority groups 1 and 2 to group tanks by capacity, bringing tanks online in the order that best matches humidification load to individual tank capacities. - If your multi-tank system has a redundant tank, configure that tank as the master controller.
-This will reduce system down time while the master controller tank receives servicing.
+For example, put gas-fired tanks in group 1 and electric tanks in group 2. - Multiple small-capacity tanks usually operate more efficiently than one large-capacity tank meeting the same load requirement. - Use priority groups 1 and 2 to group tanks by capacity, bringing tanks online in the order that best matches humidification load to individual tank capacities. - If your multi-tank system has a redundant tank, configure that tank as the main controller.
+This will reduce system down time while the main controller tank receives servicing.
 Since the redundant tank operates the least in a multi-tank system, it is the tank most likely to remain online. - Match the capacity of the redundant tank to the largest tank in the system to ensure the system's ability to meet maximum humidification load when a tank goes offline.

-See Note 1 in Table 81-1.
+See Note 1 in Table 87-1.

-Table 8 Multitae 1-1: k priorit y gr ours application example Priority group Assignment Description Application considerations 0 Trim Provides humidification load "throttling," this unit sees the small changes as demand changes.
+Priority group Assignment Description Application considerations 0 Trim Provides humidification load "throttling," this unit sees the small changes as demand changes.
 Generally, this should be one tank, and it should be relatively small.
 Generally, this tank should be an SSR-controlled electric resistive unit.
-An SSR-controlled electric resistive unit will provide the best control.
-1 Load Carries the bulk of the load; should be the most cost-effective fuel source.Only sees large-step changes if a trim tank is used.
+An SSR-controlled electric resistiv unit will provide the best control.
+1 Load Carries the bulk of the load; should be the most cost-effective fuel source.
+Only sees large-step changes if a trim tank is used.
 GTS and STS are the most cost effective, but any unit can be used.
 2 Peak Makes up the demand not met by trim + load.
 Does not run often, because it is needed in only the most demanding situations.
 Because it does not run frequently (making fuel cost less of an issue), this is a good assignment for a lower-up-front-cost humidifier.
 Run time is a function of load percentage split into the peak category.
-Electric resistive are the most cost effective (any unit can be used).
+Electric resistive are the most cos effective (any unit can be used).
 3 Redundant Provides the capability to offset a tank that is offline for any reason.
 This tank will only run when a trim, load, or peak unit is shut down for service or alarm conditions and the remaining trim, load, and peak tanks cannot meet demand.
 The redundant should be as large as the largest tank in the system.
 See Note 1 below.
-If a redundant tank is used, making it the master controller improves system uptime, since you will not need to bring down the master controller to service it.
-Electric humidifiers are the most cost-effective up front.
+If a redundant tank is used, making it the main controller improves system uptime, since you will not need to bring down the main controller to service it.
+Electric humidifiers are the mo cost-effective up front.
 Size should be the determining factor.
 Any unit will work.
-Notes: 1.
-If protect largest t 2.
-From a 3.
-From an tion is required tanks where X i fuel cost standp energy standp l against multiple tanks being offline at the same time, the redundant tank should be at lea s the number of tanks for which protection is desired. point, electric should have the lowest priority.
-It should run last and the least. point, GTS generally has the lowest operating cost. ast as large as the sum of the X

-4. When calculating energy, consider heat loss from distribution and piping of steam.5.
-Humidifiers within a priority group are load leveled.6.
+From an energy standpoint, GTS generally has the lowest operating cost.
+When calculating energy, consider heat loss from distribution and piping of steam.
+Humidifiers within a priority group are load leveled.
 Humidifiers within a group should have the same energy source.